netdata/learn/docs/cloud/visualize/overview.md

 screen](https://user-images.githubusercontent.com/1153921/95785094-fa0ad980-0c89-11eb-8328-2ff11ac630b4.png)

-One difference between the Overview's menu and those found in single-node dashboards or local Agent dashboards is that the Overview condenses multiple services, families, or instances into single sectiosn, sub-menus, and associated charts.
+One difference between the Overview's menu and those found in single-node dashboards or local Agent dashboards is that the Overview condenses multiple services, families, or instances into single sections, sub-menus, and associated charts.

 For services, let's say you have two concurrent jobs with the [web_log collector](/docs/agent/collectors/go.d.plugin/modules/weblog), one for Apache and another for Nginx.
 A single-node or